FrJonas/DarkJ-Theme/README.md

 # DarkJ-Theme
-A Icon Theme for iOS Devices using SnowBoard
+An Icon Theme for iOS Devices using SnowBoard